Made a couple of comfortable saves in the first half and will be relieved to see the woodwork twice come to his rescue in the second period.

 Created a handful of chances but, as with Krsticic, seemed to lose his legs from under him as the match wore on.

-Offered no outlet early on but brightened toward the end of the first half and began to threaten.
+Offered no outlet early on but brightened towards the end of the first half and began to threaten.
 Linked play well in the second period and twice tested Raffael.

 Sampdoria's brightest player.
-Looked a danger whenever he cut in and fired a brilliant shot that thundered off the underside of the bar just after Mertens' goal.
+Looked a danger whenever he cut infield and fired a brilliant shot which thundered off the underside of the bar just after Mertens' goal.

 Replaced Regini and put in a good shift on the left.

 Contrived to fire a shot off both posts with his first action in the game.
 Looked lively in the latter stages.